Braising

 Why braising works: the science

 Tough cuts contain large amounts of collagen, a structural protein in connective tissue.
 Collagen is chewy and unpleasant to eat raw.
-When heated slowly in a moist environment above 70°C (160°F), collagen gradually converts into gelatin — a soft, slippery protein that gives braised meat its melt-in-your-mouth texture.
+When heated slowly in a moist environment above 70°C (160°F), collagen gradually converts into gelatin, a soft protein that gives braised meat its melt-in-your-mouth texture.

 This conversion takes time.
 At the oven temperatures used for braising (150-160°C), the interior of the meat stays around 85-95°C for hours.
 This extended time at moderate temperature is what makes braising fundamentally different from high-heat methods like searing or roasting.

 The gelatin also dissolves into the cooking liquid, giving braising sauces their characteristic body and silky mouthfeel.
-This is why a well-made braise produces both tender meat and a rich sauce from the same pot.
+A well-made braise produces both tender meat and a rich sauce from the same pot.
+This is the same principle behind confit, where slow, low-temperature cooking transforms texture over hours.

 | Method | Heat type | Liquid | Temperature | Best for |